Distinguished Staff Awards honor outstanding Ohio State staff achievements

 Through her consistently exceptional service, Suzanne Knott has been instrumental in helping hundreds of students, researchers and faculty achieve their academic goals.
 With notable energy, inventiveness and dedication to helping others, she developed a comprehensive system and seminars for promotion and tenure.
 She also helps guide laboratory careers of young researchers and places students with lab experiences.
 Additionally, she initiated an effort at the Stephanie Spielman Breast Cancer Center to reduce scheduling time for mastectomy patients.

-Jill MorrisJill Morris
+Headshot of Jill MorrisJill Morris

 Senior Grants Specialist